What people ask us about the See Through News Goal of ‘Speeding Up Carbon Drawdown by Helping the Inactive Become Active’.

 See Through News is a social media network.
 Its website connects to all major social media platforms, linked by the See Through News brand.

-You mean you own the @seethroughnews handle on all social media platforms?
+You own the @seethroughnews handle on all social media platforms?

-Our 10-word Goal is ‘Speeding Up Carbon Drawdown by Helping the Inactive Become Active.
+Only 10 words: ‘Speeding Up Carbon Drawdown by Helping the Inactive Become Active’.

 ‘Carbon drawdown’ is climate science shorthand for: